PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 Some of the interfaces are wrapped in `Service`s.
 For example, `AchievementsInterface` has its functionality inside `AchievementsService`.
 These can be accessed through their lazy-loaded Singleton reference.
 For example, `AchievementsService.Instance`.

 The Managers and Services in the plugin manage their own states.
-None of them are MonoBehaviours, and will clean up their data on login and logout operations automatically.
+Other than the `EOSManager`, none of them are MonoBehaviours, and will clean up their data on login and logout operations automatically.